 Initially: There is not enough information to comment on Cerave’s animal testing practices during the initial years.

 2017: In 2017, the brand was acquired by L’Oreal, a non-cruelty-free cosmetic brand.
 L’Oreal took CeraVe to Chinese markets afterward.
 Cerave started funding for mandatory animal tests run by Chinese Governments.

 It was never really a vegan brand.
 It still uses animal-derived ingredients in its products.

 Now: They mentioned their products will be completely vegan by 2022.
-No such developments has occurred yet.
+No such developments have occurred yet in 2023.

 Is Cerave Cruelty Free?

 Cerave is not a cruelty-free brand.
 Though it claims its products are not tested on animals, that’s far from the truth.